A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Application: MAP for Multi-Objective Decision Making

 \subsection{Maximizing Expectations by MAP}

 In this sub-section, we cast the problem of maximizing expected values of one or several objective functions as a MAP optimization problem.
 This problem transformation is general, and the material in this sub-section is not specific to relational domains.
-We assume a problem domain described by variables partitioned into \emph{control} variables whose values can be freely set, and \emph{random} variables that are subject to uncontrolled stochastic behavior.
-We are interested in maximizing the expected values of one or several random variables by optimizing the settings of the control variables.
-In the application we will consider in the following section, the random variables to be optimized represent conflicting environmental and economic interests (water quality vs. profit from agriculture), and the control variables represent decisions on land use.
-The following shows how such optimizations can be reduced to MAP inference by essentially the same trick already employed in our collective node classification application: define the probability of auxiliary Boolean variables as functions of continuous quantities of interest, and then condition the auxiliary variables to \emph{true} (cf. Section \ref{sec:mapfornode}).
+We assume a problem domain described by variables partitioned into \emph{control} variables whose values can be freely set, and \emph{random} variables that depend on the control variables, and will usually also be subject to additional random noise.
+Thus, when $X$ is a random and $C$ a control variable, then conditional probabilities $P(X|C)$ are defined, but probabilities $P(C)$ or $P(C|X)$ are not, because no prior distribution is given for $C$.
+We are interested in maximizing the expected values of one or several random variables by optimal settings of the control variables.
+In the application we will consider in the following section, the random variables whose expectation is to be maximized represent conflicting environmental and economic interests (water quality vs. profit from agriculture), and the control variables represent decisions on land use.
+The following shows how such problems can be reduced to MAP inference by essentially the same trick already employed in our collective node classification application: define the probability of auxiliary Boolean random variables as functions of continuous quantities of interest, and then condition the auxiliary variables to \emph{true} (cf. Section \ref{sec:mapfornode}).

 \begin{definition} Let $X\in[\emph{min}_X,\emph{max}_X]$ be a bounded, real-valued random variable.
 We define the min-max normalization of $X$: